i-doit/knowledge-base/docs/en/automation-and-integration/single-sign-on/saml-sso-setup.md

 If we now open the URL again in our browser and log in, we will be taken directly to the i-doit

 !!! info "Fallback to Logon Screen"

-    If a user logs in who does not exists in i-doit, then this user is automatically redirected to the i-doit logon screen and can log in with a local user.
+    If a user logs in who does not yet exist in i-doit, then this user is automatically redirected to the i-doit login screen and can log in with a local user.